ArthurRF/vendors-search/docs/DECISIONS.md

 - Picked to validate the request params
 - Choosed because it already has integration with NestJS modules

-##### Swagger
-- Tech to documentate the project
-- Personal choice to simplify the documentation of the routes

 ##### Tests
 - Jest for unit tests
 - Supertest for integration tests